 ACCC continues to develop resources and tools to better understand and support equity initiatives in cancer prevention and detection, diagnosis and treatment, access to clinical trials, survivorship and end-of-life care.
 Please continue to check this webpage for new updates on this important work.

-To help address disparities in cancer care, The Arizona Clinical Oncology Society (TACOS), the Hawaii Society of Clinical Oncology (HSCO), and the Texas Society of Clinical Oncology (TxSCO)—all Chapter Members of the Association of Community Cancer Centers (ACCC)—will each develop and implement a community-based educational initiative that will identify and address disparities among groups specific to each state’s population:
+To help address disparities in cancer care, The Arizona Clinical Oncology Society (TACOS), Hawaii Society of Clinical Oncology (HSCO), and Texas Society of Clinical Oncology (TxSCO)—all Chapter Members of ACCC—will develop and implement a community-based educational initiative that identifies and addresses disparities among groups specific to each state’s population.
+This includes the American Indian population living off reservations and outside of the Indian Health Service in Arizona, Native Hawaiians and Pacific Islanders, and Texas' Latinx/Hispanic American population.

 The program, called 3, 2, 1, Go! will task each state society with aggregating 3 “go-to” resources to advance equity in cancer care, making 2 recommendations to eliminate disparities in care, and identifying 1 major gap in care that the organization wants to address.